guysoft/OctoPi/README.rst

 Building OctoPi Variants
 ~~~~~~~~~~~~~~~~~~~~~~~~

-OctoPi supports building variants, which are builds with changes from the main relesae build.
-An example and other variants are avilable in the folder ``src/variants/example``.
+OctoPi supports building variants, which are builds with changes from the main release build.
+An example and other variants are available in the folder ``src/variants/example``.

 To build a variant use::